05Kamali/License-Plate-Recognition/README.md

 4. Violations are flagged when vehicles cross the ROI during a red light.
 5. Results are visualized and optionally saved as a video.

+**Explanation of Workflow:**

+- **Video Capture**: The system reads traffic video frame by frame.
+- **Traffic Light Detection**: By analyzing the ROI for red light color intensity.
+- **Vehicle Detection**: YOLOv8 identifies all vehicles in the frame.
+- **Violation Logic**: A polygon ROI is defined; any vehicle crossing it while red light is on is flagged.
+- **Visualization**: Bounding boxes, text, and ROI polygon are drawn on frames.
+- **Output**: Can be saved as processed video or visualized live.

 ---

 ## 🏗️ System Architecture